TGAC/rfparser/README.md

-# RF_to_CKAN
+# rfparser
-Parse ResearchFish publications to update CKAN
+Parse publications from ResearchFish API and produces the files needed to update Earlham Institute's website and CKAN.